TaylorLoftisKim/portfolio/README.md

 ## Known Bugs

-_{Portfolio webpage may become out of proportion when shrinking and expanding the webpage.}
+_{Portfolio webpage may become out of proportion when shrinking and expanding the webpage.
+On "My Background", image on the right side is not being displayed.}

 ## Technologies Used